Not quite ready To apply? Have questions? Let us help you!

-Apply to College of The Albemarle online at the CFNC website.
+.
 If you experience log-in issues or need assistance with the CFNC account, please call 866-866-2362.
-Students who have not attended COA for one year prior to the semester they plan to enroll in must re-apply for admission (Example: a student who last attended COA Spring 2011 must apply for admission for Fall 2014).
+Students who have not attended COA for one year prior to the semester they plan enroll in must re-apply for admission (Example: a student who last attended COA Spring 2013 must apply for admission for Fall 2014).
 For information on what programs COA offers explore our Programs of Study or Career Services for help choosing a program.

-4. Apply for Student Aid and Scholarships and/or Veterans Benefits
+2. Apply for Financial Aid, Scholarships and Veterans Benefits

 6. Take the Placement Test